itzTriplett/Esp8266Server/README.md

 }
 ```
 ## The Ending Code
-6. Once you’ve written in all the code from the previous slides your end result should mirror the code below.
+6. Once you’ve pasted in all the code from the previous slides your end result should mirror the code below.
 If it does you can go ahead and upload your code to the board.
 ```ino
 #include <ESP8266WiFi.h>
 #include <ESP8266WebServer.h>